DarrenJiang13/gym-human-pose-estimation/rs_Cubemos_Raspi.md

+Actually this document is about the failure to install Cubemos on Rasbian.
+After trial and error, I think only ubuntu 18.04 can work with Cubemos on Raspberry Pi.
+If you want to implement Cubemos on Raspberry Pi 4B with Ubuntu 18.04, please check [rs_Cubemos_Rasp_Ubuntu18](https://github.com/DarrenJiang13/realsense-for-skeleton-tracking-linux/blob/master/rs_Cubemos_Rasp_Ubuntu18.md)

 # Implement librealsense+Cubemos on Raspberry Pi OS
 This is a tutorial about how to implement RealSense SDK 2.0, Cubemos on your Raspberry Pi OS.
 | Required Info               |                      |